ChrisPaliqaw/redrover/README.md

 # README

-This web app that connect to a Viam Rover.
+Teleop a Viam Rover using the
+Viam TypeScript SDK.
 Follow the instruction at [Try Viam](https://docs.viam.com/try-viam/) to connect to a remote Rover for free.

 ![Viam Rover](rover.png)